NeroReflex/Gishiki/README.md

 ## Database
 Gishiki uses an ORM (Object-relational mapping) to help you interacting with your own databases.

-The provided ORM is built around the php ActiveRecord ORM, because it is designed to be extremely fast on query generation and execution.
+The provided ORM is built around the PHP ActiveRecord ORM, because it is designed to be extremely fast on query generation and execution.

+With the Gishiki ORM you are free to decide whether to use the ActiveRecord component writing your own PHP classes or let Gishiki creating your documented PHP code for the table you describe.

+Gishiki can generate models out of a simple XML file, but it is planned to extend the code generation with the JSON and yaml formats.

 ## Caching